ashinkrishnan/usedCarPrice/README.md

 # Project :
 ## usedCarPricePrediction

-This is a Machine Leraning Project based on advanced regression techniques to predict the used car price in the major indian cities.
+This is a portfolio Machine Leraning Project based on advanced regression techniques to predict the used car price in the major indian cities.
 The project was developed as follows

 1. **Built the model after a sophisticated exloratory data analysis and data cleaning**